-Canon G5 X versus Canon SL2
+Canon G5 X vs SL2

-The Canon PowerShot G5 X and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2017.
+The Canon PowerShot G5 X and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and June 2017.
 The G5X is a fixed lens compact, while the SL2 is a DSLR.
 The cameras are based on an one-inch (G5X) and an APS-C (SL2) sensor.
-The G5X has a resolution of 20 megapixel, whereas the SL2 provides 24 MP.
+The G5X has a resolution of 20 megapixels, whereas the SL2 provides 24 MP.

-The physical size and weight of the Canon G5 X and the Canon SL2 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G5 X and the Canon SL2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.